knative/docs/docs/eventing/brokers/create-broker.md

 ## Broker class options

-When a Broker is created without a specified `BrokerClass` annotation, the default `MTChannelBasedBroker` Broker class is used, as specified by default in the `config-br-defaults` ConfigMap.
+When a Broker is created without a specified `eventing.knative.dev/broker.class` annotation, the default `MTChannelBasedBroker` Broker class is used, as specified by default in the `config-br-defaults` ConfigMap.

-The following example creates a Broker called `default` in the `default` namespace, and uses `MTChannelBasedBroker` as the implementation:

-1. Create a YAML file for your Broker using the following example:

-    ```yaml
-    apiVersion: eventing.knative.dev/v1
-    kind: Broker
-    metadata:
-      name: default
-      namespace: default
-    ```

-1. Apply the YAML file by running the command:

-    ```bash
-    kubectl apply -f <filename>.yaml
-    ```
-    Where `<filename>` is the name of the file you created in the previous step.

 In case you have multiple Broker classes installed in your cluster and want to use a non-default Broker class for a Broker, you can modify the `eventing.knative.dev/broker.class` annotation and `spec.config` for the Broker object.